treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 2. **Open spaces are all about interaction and discussion** whereas talks are a monologue that often evolves into subsequent dialogues
 3. **Open spaces aren't recorded whereas the talks are**, meaning you can't really catch up on them later

-If you're looking for kinship and conversation, the open spaces a great place to look.
+If you're looking for kinship and conversation, the open spaces are a great place to look.

 If you're hoping to *start* a discussion, I'd also recommend [creating your own open space][] during PyCon.
 The PyCon blog will be publishing a post on open spaces soon which I co-authored.